REMEMBERING S. NAGARATNAM

-It was through some divine providence and dramatic events that Nagaratnam came into the Faith, through Theresa Chee, first believer of the town of Alor Star in the state of Kedah in Malaysia.
+It was through some divine providence and dramatic events that Nagaratnam came into the Faith, through Theresa Chee, first believer of the town of Alor Setar in the state of Kedah in Malaysia.
 He was not an easy enquirer for Theresa.
 Nagaratnam had some strong views in life as one of the founding members of the National Union of Teachers that later evolved into the National Union of the Teaching Profession.
 He was also very influenced by the Dravidian Movement that was making great waves in South India.
-AS such he had many revolutionary ideas, and loathed blind imitations of the past and blind superstitions.
-He was also a prolific writer and scholar in the Tamil language, and had read widely on Indian traditions, customs and culture.
-Even at an early state in life Nagaratnam had gone deep on Hindu scriptures.
-Theresa believed that Nagaratnam, with so much resourcefulness could be great asset for the Faith.
-She prayed and started working and winning Nagaratnamfor the Faith.
+As such he had many revolutionary ideas and loathed blind imitations of the past and blind superstitions.
+He was also a prolific writer and scholar in the Tamil language and had read widely on Indian traditions, customs and culture.
+Even at an early stage in life, Nagaratnam had gone deep on Hindu scriptures.
+Theresa believed that Nagaratnam, with so much resourcefulness, could be a great asset for the Faith.
+She prayed and started working and winning Nagaratnam for the Faith.

 Family of Nagaratnam L-R: Sumathi, Rajambal, Nagaratnam, Nirmala.
 Standing at the back is Remala.

 Nagaratnam himself was seen as a colossal figure moving in the community.
 His passion was sharing the Holy Writings with believers.
 He simply fell in love with the Holy Words.
 He was a book worm, reading all the Bahá’í books available.
-Although there were three Bahá’í centers in Alor Star during his days in Alor Star, his residence too served like a Bahá’í center with a string of believers, especially youths walking into his house to discuss the Faith and get strength and guidance from Nagaratnam.
-With Appu Raman and Theresa Chee moving out of Alor Star it was Nagaratnam who rose up as the heart and soul of the Alor Star Bahá’í community.
+Although there were three Bahá’í centers during his days in Alor Setar, his residence too served like a Bahá’í center with a string of believers, especially youths walking into his house to discuss the Faith and get strength and guidance from Nagaratnam.
+With Appu Raman and Theresa Chee moving out of Alor Setar it was Nagaratnam who rose up as the heart and soul of the Alor Setar Bahá’í community.
 It must be said that Nagaratnam was a very imposing and majestic personality in all the places he resided.

-Nagaratnam and friends with Hand of the Cause of God Mr. Abul Qasim Faizi at the opening of the Alor Star Bahá’í Center, December 1968
+Nagaratnam and friends with Hand of the Cause of God Mr. Abu’l-Qásim Faizi at the opening of the Alor Setar Bahá’í Center, December 1968

 His maturity and deep understanding of the Faith became very evident during consultation sessions, especially at unit conventions and national conventions.
 He never missed any convention as he saw conventions as the perfect platform for throwing in suggestions to shape the future of the faith and communities.